wearerequired/lint-action/README.md

 _The GitHub token is required for creating checks on commits and pull requests.
 It's provided automatically by GitHub, so there's no need to define the secret on GitHub._

+The action doesn't install the linters for you, you'll need to make sure they're installed in your CI environment.
+For example, if you'd like to use the Lint Action to check your code with ESLint, make sure it's declared as a dependency in your project's `package.json` file and run `npm install` before the action.

 ## Examples

 ### JavaScript example (ESLint and Prettier)